How to scrape and bulk download images from any website

 Just click the “Run” button on the above and run the task on your device.
 You will get thousands of data lines in a few minutes.
 That’s the speed of Octoparse!
 Once you get a hang of this, you must regret wasting time on manual jobs getting web data in the early days.

 This is the data Octoparse got for me in 5 minutes.
-In fact, it scrapes not only all the images URLs, but also the according product details.
+In fact, it scrapes not only all the image URLs, but also the according product details.
 This could be extremely helpful for people who are doing product research and eCommerce analysis.

 Bulk download images in seconds

 With all image URLs in an Excel file, what you need now is a bulk download tool.
-I would recommend the Chrome extension: Tab Save.
+I would recommend using the Chrome extension: Tab Save.

 The whole process may take just 10 minutes and you will get thousands of images (even product details accordingly) from Aliexpress.
 Come on, this is definitely worth a try!